 Effective security: what works?

-Yes, cyber crime is more significant than guns or drugs, because the connected digital world has a lot of layers and cracks where they can hide.
-Low risk, high reward: a criminal’s dream.
+Cyber crime has become more significant than guns or drugs, purely because the connected digital world has a lot of loopholes that are easily accessible, making this a low-risk, high-reward venture that is fast becoming a criminal’s dream.

 Too many chefs